 Schizophrenia does not have one known cause.
-It is believed that genes and the environment both play a part in the start of this disorder.
-There is a 10 percent higher risk of developing schizophrenia if someone in the family (a parent, brother or sister) has this disorder.
+It is believed that genes and the environment both play a part.
+There is a 10 percent higher risk of developing schizophrenia if someone in the family (a parent, brother or sister) has the disorder.

 Many scientists believe that the cause of schizophrenia is complicated and that factors in our environment such as viruses also are involved.
 Genes that we inherit from our parents along with the environment may interact to cause schizophrenia.

 Over one percent of the people in the United States have schizophrenia.
 Men and women are at equal risk of developing schizophrenia, and it can happen at any age.

 Most people develop symptoms between the ages of 16 and 25 and this can occur suddenly, or there can be early signs of the disorder.
 Schizophrenia is rare in children under 12 and can be very hard to identify in the early phases.
 People do not usually develop symptoms past the age of 45.

 There are three kinds of symptoms (negative, positive and cognitive).
 People with schizophrenia may have mostly one kind or a combination of symptoms.

 - Flat affect – when a person’s face does not show emotions when they speak

 - Not being able to enjoy life

 - Not wanting to be around other people

 - Not being able to start or finish activities